Logging Vehicle Inspection

 - Review the last driver vehicle inspection report.

 A report is required.
-Every driver must prepare a report in writing at the end of the work day.
+Every driver must prepare a report in writing at the end of the work day for each vehicle operated.

 This written report must cover at least the following parts and accessories:

 - Service brakes, including trailer brake connections

 - Wheels and rims

 Report content: The report must identify any safety defects.
 The driver must sign the report, and a copy must remain in the vehicle during the following shift.

 Repairs: Prior to operating a vehicle, the motor carrier must repair any defect identified on the driver vehicle inspection report.
 The motor carrier must maintain the original report, the certification of repairs and the certification of the driver’s review for 3 months from the date the written report was prepared.

 Every commercial motor vehicle must be inspected annually.
 A motor carrier cannot use a commercial motor vehicle unless each component identified in Appendix G (Part §399.211) has passed an inspection annually and documentation of this inspection is on the vehicle.
 It is the responsibility of the motor carrier to ensure that the person completing the inspection is qualified to perform a commercial motor vehicle safety inspection.
 Tractor and any trailers in a combination vehicle must be included in the